Blue Jays promote Cavan Biggio, son of Hall of Famer Craig

-TORONTO (AP) — Blue Jays prospect Cavan Biggio, the son of Hall of Famer Craig Biggio, was brought up by Toronto on Friday and set to make his major league debut against San Diego.
+TORONTO (AP) — Blue Jays prospect Cavan Biggio, the son of Hall of Famer Craig Biggio, was brought up by Toronto on Friday and made his major league debut against San Diego.

-Biggio was in the lineup to bat eighth and play second base, the position where his father won four Gold Glove awards playing for Houston.
-The elder Biggio is in Toronto to attend his son’s debut.
+Biggio was in the lineup, batting eighth and playing second base, the position where his father won four Gold Glove awards playing for Houston.
+The elder Biggio was in Toronto to attend his son’s debut.

+The younger Biggio went 0 for 3 and struck out twice as the Blue Jays lost 6-3 to the Padres.

 Toronto last month gave a debut to the son of a Hall of Famer, and third baseman Vladimir Guerrero Jr. has become a regular starter.
 Among the Blue Jays top minor league prospects is Bo Bichette, whose father Dante played in the majors.